Surrogacy: Buddhism

 Buddhist thought is inconclusive on the matter of surrogacy.
 The prominent belief is that Buddhism totally accepts surrogacy since there are no Buddhist teachings suggesting that infertility treatments or surrogacy are immoral.
 This stance is further supported by the common conception that serving as a gestational carrier is an expression of compassion and therefore automatically aligns with Buddhist values.

-However, numerous Buddhist thinkers have expressed concerns with certain aspects of surrogacy, hence challenging the contention that surrogacy is always compatible with Buddhist tradition.
+However, numerous Buddhist thinkers have expressed concerns with certain aspects of surrogacy.
 One Buddhist perspective on surrogacy arises from the Buddhist belief in reincarnation as a manifestation of karma.
-According to this view, gestational carrierhood circumvents the workings of karma by interfering with the natural cycle of reincarnation.
+According to this view, gestational carrierhood circumvents the workings of karma by interfering with the natural cycle of rebirth.

 Others reference the Buddha directly who purportedly taught that trade in sentient beings, including human beings, is not a righteous practice as it almost always involves exploitation that causes suffering.
 Susumu Shimazono, professor of Religious Studies at the University of Tokyo, contends in the magazine Dharma World that surrogacy places the childbearing surrogate in a position of subservience, in which her body becomes a "tool" for another.
 Simultaneously, other Buddhist thinkers argue that as long as the primary purpose of being a gestational carrier is out of compassion instead of profit, it is not exploitative and is therefore morally permissible.
 This further highlights the lack of consensus on surrogacy within the Buddhist community.

 Christianity

 Catholicism

-The Catholic Church is opposed to surrogacy, which it views as immoral and incompatible with Biblical texts surrounding topics of birth, marriage, and life.
+The Roman Catholic Church is opposed to surrogacy, which it views as immoral and incompatible with Biblical texts surrounding topics of birth, marriage, and life.
 Paragraph 2376 of the Catechism of the Catholic Church states that: "Techniques that entail the dissociation of husband and wife, by the intrusion of a person other than the couple (donation of sperm or ovum, surrogate uterus), are gravely immoral."
+Paragraph 2378 states, "A child is not something owed to one, but is a gift.
+[T]he 'supreme gift of marriage' is a human person.
+A child may not be considered a piece of property, an idea to which an alleged 'right to a child' would lead.
+In this area, only the child possesses genuine rights: the right 'to be the fruit of the specific act of the conjugal love of his parents,' and 'the right to be respected as a person from the moment of his conception.'"
 Many proponents of this stance express concern that the sanctity of marriage may be compromised by the insertion of a third party into the marriage contract.
 Additionally, the practice of in vitro fertilisation involved in gestational surrogacy is generally viewed as morally impermissible due to its removal of human conception from the act of sexual intercourse.
-Anti-abortion Catholics also condemn in vitro fertilisation due to the killing of embryos that accompanies the frequent practice of discarding, freezing, or donating non-implanted eggs to stem cell research.
-As such, the Catholic Church deems all practices involving in vitro fertilisation, including gestational surrogacy, as morally problematic.
+Roman Catholics also condemn in vitro fertilisation due to the destruction of embryos that accompanies the frequent practice of discarding, freezing, or donating non-implanted eggs to stem cell research.
+As such, the Roman Catholic Church deems all practices involving in vitro fertilisation, including gestational surrogacy, as morally problematic.